Everything You Need to Know About Getting a Location Release Form

 To simplify it, the location release form communicates to two parties — the filmmaker and the property owner — what is needed, when it is needed, and the rules involved for both to have the best experience sharing the location.

-There are five main points every location release form must have:
+What constitutes a location release form?
+There are five main points every location release form must have.